superseriousbusiness/gotosocial/docs/configuration/database.md

 ## SQLite

 SQLite, as the name implies, is the lightest database type that GoToSocial can use.
 It stores entries in a simple file format, usually in the same directory as the GoToSocial binary itself.
-SQLite is great for small instances and lower-powered machines like Raspberry Pi, where a dedicated database would be overkill.
+SQLite is great for small instances and single-board computers, where a dedicated database would be overkill.

 To configure GoToSocial to use SQLite, change `db-type` to `sqlite`.
 The `address` setting will then be a filename instead of an address, so you will want to change it to `sqlite.db` or something similar.